woodpecker-ci/woodpecker/docs/docs/20-usage/50-environment.md

 ## Global environment variables

 If you want specific environment variables to be available in all of your builds use the `WOODPECKER_ENVIRONMENT` setting on the Woodpecker server.
+Note that these can't overwrite any existing, built-in variables.

 ```.diff
 services: